tsavranskaya/my-recipe/recipes/recipe.md

 juice of 1 lime

-Preparation
+## Preparation
-1
-Combine all ingredients in a medium bowl.
-Mix well with a spoon and serve with tortilla chips or use it as toppings for seafood.
+- Combine all ingredients in a medium bowl.
+- Mix well with a spoon and serve with tortilla chips or use it as toppings for seafood.
-Serving
+## Serving
-yammi

-eating
+## Eating

 ![photo](http://www.foodista.com/sites/default/files/Mango-Avocado-Salsa-5.jpg)